grantlucas/Logger-TXT/README.md

 Logger TXT - Quick command line logging
 =======================================

 Logger TXT is a small, shell based tool to log activities throughout the day to a simple, portable text file, along with the date/time.
 Options are available to log a specific entry under a type and project.
 All entries are stored in log.txt which is automatically created in the folder where logger.sh resides.
+Whether you track purchases, what you ate that day, progress on projects at work or all of the above and more, you will always have a simple, solid way of storing that information and a script that gets out of your way to get it there.

 Installation
 ============